 Would the provisions be different for fuel based technologies?

+What incentives, if any, should be offered to encourage production of energy during peak times in the summer months between the hours of 2- 6 pm?

 Competitive Market Development

 PSEGLI is interested in the possibility of transitioning to a more competitive market on Long Island.
 In this more competitive market, LIPA would contract for a smaller portion of renewables and rely upon the spot market to provide a greater share of the energy and capacity used to me PSEG Long Island customer needs.
 The intent of such a transition would be to use the competitive market to reduce overall customer costs.